 Georgia jail uses drones to block dangerous deliveries to inmates

-A sheriff in Georgia says that he is using a first-of-its-kind drone system to keep other drones from carrying contraband into the jail that he runs.
-It's one way that police across the country are trying to plug safety gaps, but critics warn that the new jail drone could lead to mass surveillance.
-From member station WABE in Atlanta, Chamian Cruz reports.
+A Georgia sheriff says he's using a first-of-its-kind drone system to keep other drones from carrying contraband into the jail he runs.
+It's one way police across the country are trying to plug safety gaps, but critics warned that the new jail drone could lead to mass surveillance.
+From member station WABE in Atlanta, here's Chamian Cruz.

 (SOUNDBITE OF DRONE BUZZING)